rails-decal/fa19-proj1-atd30/ANSWERS.md

 # Q0: Why are these two errors being thrown?
+The migrations error is thrown because there are migrations that haven't been run yet, so the schema might not be up to date.
+The second error is thrown because the Pokemon class hasn't been written yet.

 # Q1: How are the random Pokemon appearing?
 What is the common factor between all the possible Pokemon that appear? *